 Life is filled with tragedy.
 Illness, death, natural disasters, crime, and heartbreaking calamities are unavoidable in the world that is plagued by sin.
 There is meaning in tragedy from a biblical perspective.
 Tragedy often serves as a catalyst for personal and spiritual growth, deepening our reliance on God and developing our patience and faith (James 1:2–4; 2 Corinthians 1:3–4).
 It also highlights the imperfection of our current world, pointing us toward the hope of a future redemption and eternal life with God (Romans 8:22–23; Revelation 21:4).
 Additionally, tragedy drives us to seek God's comfort and maintain our focus on Him, reminding us of the ultimate hope we have in Christ despite our present sufferings (John 16:33; Titus 2:13).

-Life on this earth includes tragedy and heartache because of the reality that sin results in death (Romans 6:23).
+Life on this earth includes tragedy and heartache because of the reality that death and devastation is the result of sin (Romans 6:23).
 This world is fallen and broken, and tragedy is a reminder of that (Genesis 3).
 But for those of us who know Christ, tragedy can be a reminder of the stunning reality of the gospel.
 When we see just how desperate the world is, we better understand how astounding it is that God the Son took on human flesh, dwelt among us, paid the price for sin, and has overcome death (John 1:14; 3:16–18; 1 Corinthians 15:50–58).
 Tragedy has a way of knitting our hearts to God’s as we grieve the reality of brokenness (Ezekeil 18:23; John 11:35) and our longing for fullness of life in Christ (John 10:10) and final restoration (Revelation 21:1–5) increase.
 When those around us experience tragedy, we can be tangible reminders of the love of Christ as we share His comfort with them (John 13:34–35; Romans 12:15; 2 Corinthians 1:3–4).
 The suffering we experience in this world does two other beneficial things.
 It drives us to our knees in prayer as we seek God's help and comfort, and it develops our patience and dependence on Him (James 1:2–4; Titus 2:13; 1 Peter 1:7).

 We may not always see meaning in a specific tragedy, and it may even be difficult for us to put our eyes on God and experience hope.
 We can come to Him with these honest emotions, as the Psalms so beautifully demonstrate.
 We can also turn to the Bible to be reminded of the truth of God’s character and nature (Hebrews 12:1–2; 2 Timothy 3:16–17).
 The family of Christ is crucial in helping us through tragedy as well; so invite community to share your burdens (Romans 12:15; Galatians 6:1–10; 1 Thessalonians 5:14; Hebrews 10:19–25; James 5:13–20).